MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `yesterday` Yesterday's date.
 The same as Sheets formula `today()-1`.

-  -`[number] days ago` The days ago keyword lets you select a relative day, n days before the current date.
-For example, if today is January 5, 2022, then using `2 weeks ago` would select the date January 3, 2022.

 :::caution Coming Soon

 The following relative date parameters are planned for the future and have not yet been implemented.

 :::

+  - `[number] days ago` The days ago keyword lets you select a relative day, n days before the current date.
+For example, if today is January 5, 2022, then using `2 weeks ago` would select the date January 3, 2022.

 - **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
 Time-based parameters are typically used to model intraday stock movements.